 WEC Energy Group's Code of Business Conduct ("Code") is the foundation of the Company's Ethics and Compliance program, as it sets the standards for creating and sustaining a culture of ethics and integrity.
-The Compliance Officer oversees the management and operations of the program, about which he provides regular update reports to the Board's Audit and Oversight Committee.
+The Compliance Officer oversees the management and operations of the program, about which she provides regular update reports to the Board's Audit and Oversight Committee.
 All WEC Energy Group directors, executive officers and employees, including the principal executive, financial and accounting officers, have a responsibility to comply with the Code, to seek advice in doubtful situations and to report suspected violations.
+All those subject to the Code, including the Company's non-management directors, are required to participate in annual training on the elements of the Code.

-The Code addresses expectations for Company culture, including among other things: non-retaliation for raising concerns; safety; diversity and inclusion; conflicts of interest; confidentiality; fair dealing; protection and proper use of Company resources, assets and information; and compliance with laws, rules and regulations (including insider trading laws).
-The Code is available on our website at the following address: www.wecenergygroup.com/govern/codeofbusinessconduct.pdf
+The Code addresses expectations for Company culture, including among other things: non-retaliation for raising concerns; safety; diversity and inclusion; conflicts of interest; confidentiality; fair dealing; protection and proper use of Company resources, assets and information; and compliance with laws, rules and regulations (including political contribution and insider trading laws).
+The Code is available on our website at the following address: www.wecenergygroup.com/govern/codeofbusinessconduct.pdf.